 Stability

 Stability is one of the most important factors when kayaking with your dog.
 A stable kayak minimizes the risk of capsizing, especially when your dog moves around.
-Kayaks with a wide dimension and a flat base are more stable and least likely to capsize, providing a secure platform for you and your furry companion.
+Kayaks with a wide dimension and a flat base are more stable and least likely to capsize, providing a secure platform for you and your dog.

 Size and weight capacity

 Ensure that the kayak can comfortably accommodate both the size and the combined weight of you, your dog as well as planned food, water and gear.
-It’s important to check the manufacturer’s specifications to ensure the kayak can handle the total weight.
+It’s important to check the manufacturer’s specifications to ensure the kayak can handle the total weight. if you’re uncertain how much Gear are you and your dog might want to bring, it’s best to eer on the side of a kayak with too much capacity rather than too little.

 Material